dsj7419/python-learning-by-projects/03-control-flow/README.md

 ## Lesson Plan

-### 1. Conditionals
+### 1. Conditionals: Guiding Program Decision-Making

+Conditionals, specifically `if`, `elif`, and `else` statements, guide the flow of execution in a program by allowing it to make decisions based on specific conditions, thereby enhancing its adaptability and functionality.

 #### Understanding `if`, `elif`, and `else`

-Conditionals are foundational blocks in Python that facilitate decision-making.
-An `if` statement checks a condition: if the condition is `True`, the code within the block is executed.
-Optionally, `elif` and `else` can be used to handle alternative outcomes.
+The `if` statement evaluates a condition: if it is `True`, the code within its block is executed.
+The `else` statement provides an alternative path when the `if` condition is not met.
+Moreover, `elif` allows us to check multiple conditions sequentially.

 ```python
 age = 18